darklord0309/hacktoberfest/README.md

 # hacktoberfest sessions
 # hack hackTOBER HACK
-YES WE HAVE TO WE WILL DEKHTE HAI
+YES WE HAVE TO WE WILL DEKHTE